 Tax-advantaged accounts

-• FSA has a “use it or lose it” feature: You must use the money you contribute from your paycheck by December 31 each year.
+• Flexible Spending Accounts (FSAs) have a “use it or lose it” feature: You must use the money you contribute from your paycheck by December 31 each year.

 Manage your account